I devote this section to the magical and mysterious items I might encounter in my studies.

 Crack Device

-When casted on a casting device without a Hex, cracks it.
+Cracks the unprogrammed casting device or Curio in my offhand.
 Cracked casting devices proudly display their Hexes.
 Costs about one Charged Amethyst.

 This spell will blind me for a quite a duration if I attempt to expose the innerworkings of an already-written device.
 For a moment though, I believe I had glimpsed the Hex before my eyes and brain filled with media.